Cigaras/IPTV.bundle/README.md

 ### Program guide ###
 As of version 1.2 and further this plugin supports [program guide](http://en.wikipedia.org/wiki/Electronic_program_guide) in [XMLTV](https://en.wikipedia.org/wiki/XMLTV) format, there is a sample located in *IPTV.bundle\Content\Resources\guide.xml*, you can specify other filename in preferences, but You can not specifify a path outside resources forder because Plex prohibits it.
 Online guide is also supported (as long as it matches the [XMLTV](https://en.wikipedia.org/wiki/XMLTV) format), You just need to specify a direct link to it, with http part included.

-**Please note, program guide is in beta stage becase at the moment [Pythons XML parser](https://docs.python.org/2/library/xml.etree.elementtree.html) works very slow and it might time out, do not use a XMLTV file with more that one day of data and try to keep ammount of streams in every category and overall amount of streams in playlist as small as possible.**

 Plugin will try to match the program guide with playlist streams by the stream title, but to make things easier **tvg-id** atribute might be used to represent the exact XMLTV channel, for example if XMLTV looks something like this:
 ```